PP-Mclappins/crewai_project_files/README.md

 This repo houses easy-start templates for use within the CREWAI Framework.

-To get setup with ollama open a terminal and run:
+To get setup with ollama open a terminal and run :

 curl -fsSL https://ollama.com/install.sh | sh